PDM4AR/exercises/docs/07-optimization.md

 - Since the islands stored in the `islands` tuple of `ProblemVoyage` are ordered based on their `id` and since each archipelago has the same amount of islands (apart from the first and the last one), you can use a smart indexing to access islands of the same archipelago.
 - When working with distances among islands, consider the islands as dimensionless points.
 - You might want to model the problem as a Mixed Integer Linear Program.
 - You might want to add additional optimization variables to model some constraints and/or costs.
-Some ideas are shown in *Lesson 4: Steering*.